 A) The applicant received payment of a MAP award during the previous academic year; or

 B) The applicant was enrolled in an ISAC-approved MAP institution or an ISAC-approved Illinois high school (see Section 2700.30) for the preceding consecutive 12 months prior to the start of the academic year for which assistance is requested.

 2) Notwithstanding the exceptions named in subsection (e)(1), the institution shall verify residency:

 A) When an applicant has changed dependency status during the academic year to become an independent student; or

 B) If the institution has any information that indicates the applicant may not be a resident of Illinois.

 3) Data from one or more of the documents listed in this subsection (e)(3) may provide proof that an applicant (or parent) is an Illinois resident, as defined in Section 2700.20.
+The institution may choose to request documents that are in addition to, or instead of, those listed.
 For an independent student applicant, the dates recorded on the documents must indicate the applicant has resided in Illinois for the relevant 12 continuous, full months.

 A) A valid State of Illinois tax return or federal tax transcript

 B) Illinois high school or college transcript